silentorb/marloth-story/books/fairytale/part5.md

 Sometime later, the group was gathered around a roaring fire, dining on a meal the dolls and Fugue had concocted using what ingredients they could gather from books and local vegetation.
 Mr. Mosspuddle was still very miserable and unusually quiet.
-The dolls were filling Adelle in on the events that had led to her being there.
+The dolls were relating to Adelle the events that had led to her being there.
 James had just finished patching up the bullet holes in his body and was sitting back to reading Marloth.
-Fugue was trying to raise the spirits of the librarian, though with little success.
+Fugue was trying to raise the spirits of the librarian, with little success.

 After some time, Adelle stood up and said "Now that we are all situated and together, I would like to discuss this matter of your kidnapping